ANTI-TAX EVASION STATEMENT

-We request all our employees and all who have, or seek to have, a business relationship with Beauchamp Estates and/or any member of our Group, to familiarise themselves with our anti-tax evasion value statement and to act at all times in a way which is consistent with our anti-tax evasion value statement.
+We request all our employees and all who have, or seek to have, a business relationship with Beauchamp Estates, to familiarise themselves with our anti-tax evasion value statement and to act at all times in a way which is consistent with this statement.

-Beauchamp Estates has a zero tolerance approach to all forms of tax evasion, whether under UK law or under the law of any foreign country.
+Beauchamp Estates has a zero-tolerance approach to all forms of tax evasion, whether under UK law or under the law of any foreign territory or jurisdiction.

 Employees and Associates of the Company must not undertake any transactions which:

-(a) cause the Company to commit a tax evasion offence; or
+(a) cause the Company to commit a tax evasion offence; and or

-(b) facilitate a tax evasion offence by a third party who is not an associate of the Company.
+(b) facilitate the commission of a tax evasion offence by any third party (whether they are an associate of the Company or not).